-Being adaptable is key to making your new budget work.
-Wait for items to go on sale before making purchases, and look for coupons or cheaper store-brand products when you go grocery shopping.
-Having a budget doesn’t mean you can’t treat yourself occasionally - but you need to have a plan and stick to it rather than splurge whenever you feel like it.
+Being adaptable is critical to making your new budget work.
+Wait for items to go on sale before purchasing, and look for coupons or cheaper store-brand products when shopping.
+A budget doesn't mean you're banned from an occasional treat - but you need to have a plan and stick to it.

-With your new savings plan, you’ll know how your money is being spent.
-More importantly, you’ll know exactly how much you can put towards paying down your student debt each month.
+With your new savings schedule, you'll know how you're spending your money.
+More importantly, you'll have a little extra to put toward paying down your student debt every month.

-- Lower interest rates: You can renegotiate your loan terms to secure a lower interest rate and reduce the overall amount you owe.
+- Lower your interest rates: Renegotiate loan terms to secure a lower interest rate and reduce your debt.

 APR | Special Feature | ||